• Skip to primary navigation

 Ride Sharing: ATO crackdown on ride sharing drivers

-Will you be affected by the ATO’s crackdown on ride sharing drivers?
+Affected by the ATO’s crackdown on ride sharing drivers?

 Concerned that too many drivers are avoiding tax, the ATO is cracking down on ride sharing drivers contracted to companies such as Uber, Ola and Didi